Vitamin D and Tinnitus: A Powerful Combination

 Does vitamin D deficiency cause tinnitus?

 Vitamin D and tinnitus severity are linked.
-In a recent study investigating how Vitamin D levels influence tinnitus severity, they found that lower levels of serum vitamin D correlated with higher tinnitus severity scores (tinnitus loudness assessed by the Tinnitus Handicap Inventory (THI) and tinnitus severity measured by visual analogue scale) [2].
+In a recent study about how Vitamin D levels influence tinnitus severity, researchers found that lower levels of serum vitamin D was correlated with higher tinnitus severity scores (tinnitus loudness assessed by the Tinnitus Handicap Inventory (THI) and tinnitus severity measured by visual analogue scale) [2].

 How does low Vitamin D affect tinnitus?